 It would be unwise to answer any questions about an alleged offence before obtaining legal advice.

 In addition to the other state laws relating to investigation, arrest, bail and remand, s 14 of the Young Offenders Act 1993 (SA) states that the police must, as soon as possible after the arrest of a youth, explain the nature of the allegations against him or her, and inform the youth of his or her right to seek legal representation.
-The police must take all reasonable steps to ensure that the child is only interviewed in the presence of a parent or guardian or, if not available, an adult person nominated by the child (and who has a close association with the child) or a person from Families SA.
+The police must take all reasonable steps to ensure that the child is only interviewed in the presence of a parent or guardian or, if not available, an adult person nominated by the child (and who has a close association with the child) or a person from the Department for Child Protection.
 Statements made to police by a child when a guardian or other adult is not present may not be accepted as evidence by a court in many cases.

 A police officer can, without a warrant, arrest a youth who is reasonably suspected of having committed an offence.
 In doing so the officer can enter or break into any place and use as much force as is reasonably necessary.
 The police have similar powers in relation to the investigation of a crime suspected of having been committed by a youth and in the questioning of a youths as they have for adults, see ARREST, YOUR RIGHTS AND BAIL, Arrest and questioning.